 Based on that, the White Lady at Chillingham could well have been murdered…

 That’s not all…

-The castle have other ghosts beyond these three colourful figures.
+The castle has other ghosts beyond these three colourful figures.

 The voices of two men sometimes erupt in the chapel.
 No one can follow their conversation because they stop talking if anyone listens too hard.